hema2601/OnBenchmarkingAndMonitoring/content/My Own Testing Infrastructure/Components/Single Experiment Script.md

 We need this pid so we can wait for iperf to finish using the `tail` command.

 In the `[...]` section, you could include anything you want to do after you started running iperf.
-In the past, I had some accessor programs that started collecting data during iperf execution but those have been deprecated and are just left in for *\~inspiration\~*.
+In the past, I had some accessor programs that started collecting data during iperf execution but those have been deprecated and removed.
+They used to look like the example below, in case you appreciate an example.
 `
 ```shell
 # Perform Latency Test